Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: Introduction

 The layout of the rest of the paper is as follows: in Sec.~\ref{sec:model}, we introduce our frequency-tunable SPS design and basic principles of operation, based on a four- (or three-) level quantum ladder system, of which the biexciton cascade in QDs is one physical realization.
 We present our quantum master equation (ME) model of the SPS, including for the case of QDs coupling to phonon reservoirs using the polaron master equation (PME) method.

-Next, we define in Sec.~\ref{sec:figs} the figures-of-merit we use to quantify the SPS fidelity.
+Next, we define in Sec.~\ref{sec:figs} the figures of merit we use to quantify the SPS fidelity.
 In particular, we include a quantum optical derivation of the two-photon interference visibility used to extract the single-photon indistinguishability of the source in a Mach-Zehnder (MZ) interferometer simulating a Hong-Ou-Mandel (HOM) interference experiment.
 The resulting expression is well known~\cite{santori2002}, and can be expressed in terms of the inteferometer properties, the single-photon purity, and the single-photon indistinguishability.
 However, most theoretical works on the subject to date assume an HOM inteferometer with two distinct SPSs; the MZ setup used in experiments only utilizes one physical SPS, which gives differing photon statistics.
 As a result, different expressions for the single-photon indistinguishability have existed in the literature---a discrepancy which becomes particularly important when the purity is non-ideal, as recent work has highlighted~\cite{Ollivier2021}.
 For the sake of comparing results directly to experiment, we expect this derivation will be of use in bridging the gap between theoretical and experimental works in the literature.
-We also define a new figure-of-merit, unique to our SPS, called the cw error rate $\mathcal{E}_{\rm cw}$, which quantifies the amount of photons excited from the system in its ground state by the far off-resonant cw drive excitation.

-In Sec.~\ref{sec:results}, we discuss our main results for the operation of the SPS in both AT and ac Stark regimes, and show how for the case of the QD SPS the phonon bath influences the performance of the device in both regimes and places limits on achievable figures-of-merit.
+In Sec.~\ref{sec:results}, we discuss our main results for the operation of the SPS in both AT and ac Stark regimes, and show how for the case of the QD SPS the phonon bath influences the performance of the device in both regimes and places limits on achievable figures of merit.
 We also show how an optical cavity can be used to significantly improve device performance by reducing timing jitter and phonon-related decoherence by means of selectively increasing the desired dipole transition rate.
-We then discuss aspects of the initial pulse excitation, including the error rate induced by the far off-resonant excitation of the system by the cw laser, and the effect of cw dressing on the source purity.
+We then discuss aspects of the initial pulse excitation, including the effect of cw dressing on the source purity.
 Finally, in Sec.~\ref{sec:conc} we conclude.